 A secondary yet very important group of beneficiaries include trainers and mentors who will become facilitators

 of learning to guide the NEET beneficiaries on pathways to entrepreneurship, employment or a return to formal

-NEETS and underemployed professionals ages
+NEETS and underemployed professionals and refugees ages 18-28,

 with a special focus

 on recruiting women

 Special focus on recruiting women to the project.